 Delivery semantics

-- Ordering is usually guaranteed per partition, not globally.
+- Ordering is usually guaranteed per partition, not across the entire topic.

 Operational controls

-- Promising global ordering without discussing costs and constraints.
+- Promising global ordering without explaining cost, coordination, and lost parallelism.

-- No strategy for poison messages and retry storms.
+- No clear quarantine path for poison messages and no bounded retry policy.

 Related chapters